Zatamil (Mometasone Furoate)

 Who Should Not Take Zatamil

-Do not use Zatamil if you are allergic to mometasone furoate, any other corticosteroids, or any of the ingredients.
-Do not use if you have a viral skin infection (such as cold sores, shingles or chicken pox), fungal skin infection (such as thrush, tinea or ringworm), acne, inflammation around the mouth, a skin condition with ulcers, or tuberculosis of the skin.
+Do not use Zatamil if you are allergic to mometasone furoate, have a viral or fungal skin infection, acne, inflammation around the mouth, skin ulcers, or tuberculosis of the skin.

 Medical Conditions to Discuss